thoughtbot/maybe_haskell/book/haskell-basics.md

 In the above definitions, each function is looking for the `Person` constructor.
-If it gets an argument that matches (which in this case is guaranteed), Haskell will bind each part of the constructed value to the variables given then execute body of the function.
-The `_` pattern (called a wildcard) is used for any parts we don't care about.
+If it gets an argument that matches (which in this case is guaranteed), Haskell will bind each part of the constructed value to the variables given, then execute the body of the function.
+The `_` pattern (called a *wildcard*) is used for any parts we don't care about.

 There are [other][records] [ways][lenses] to do this sort of thing, but we won't get into that here.